UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 #### Born-digital Materials (ONYEN, Campus, and Research Room viewing)
 _This collection contains born-digital materials that are accessible only on the campus of the University of North Carolina at Chapel Hill or through authentication with an ONYEN._

+#### Photographic negatives
+_Negatives in this collection are not available for same day access.
+For information about access to these materials, contact Research and Instructional Services staff at wilsonlibrary@unc.edu._

 #### Missing items
 _This collection has items which have been noted as missing and are not accessible._